Wildlife of Antarctica: Fungi

 Fungal diversity in Antarctica is lower than in the rest of the world.
 Individual niches, determined by environmental factors, are filled by very few species.
 Roughly 1150 fungi species have been identified.
-Lichens account for 400 of these, while 750 are non-lichenised.
+Lichens account for 400 of these, while 750 are non-lichenized.
 Only around 20 species of fungi are macroscopic.

-The non-lichenised species come from 416 different genera, representing all major fungi phyla.
+The non-lichenized species come from 416 different genera, representing all major fungi phyla.
 The first fungi identified from the subantarctic islands was Peziza kerguelensis, which was described in 1847.
 In 1898 the first species from the mainland, Sclerotium antarcticum, was sampled.
 Far more terrestrial species have been identified than marine species.
 Larger species are restricted to the subantarctic islands and the Antarctic Peninsula.
 Parasitic species have been found in ecological situations different from the one they are associated with elsewhere, such as infecting a different type of host.
 Less than 2-3% of species are thought to be endemic.
 Many species are shared with areas of the Arctic.
 Most fungi are thought to have arrived in Antarctica via airborne currents or birds.
 The genus Thelebolus for example, arrived on birds some times ago, but have since evolved local strains.
-Of the non-lichenised species of fungi and closer relatives of fungi discovered, 63% are ascomycota, 23% are basidiomycota, 5% are zygomycota, and 3% are chytridiomycota.
+Of the non-lichenized species of fungi and closer relatives of fungi discovered, 63% are ascomycota, 23% are basidiomycota, 5% are zygomycota, and 3% are chytridiomycota.
 The myxomycota and oomycota make up 1% each, although they are not true fungi.

 The desert surface is hostile to microscopic fungi due to large fluctuations in temperature on the surface of rocks, which range from 2 °C below the air temperature in the winter to 20 °C above air temperature in the summer.
 However, the more stable nanoenvironments inside the rocks allow microbial populations to develop.
 Most communities consist of only a few species.
 The most studied community occurs in sandstone, and different species arrange themselves in bands at different depths from the rock surface.
 Microscopic fungi, especially yeasts, have been found in all Antarctic environments.

 Antarctica has around 400 lichen species, plants and fungi living symbiotically.
 They are highly adapted, and can be divided into three main types; crustose lichens, forming thin crusts on the surface, foliose lichens, forming leaf-like lobes, and fruticose lichens, which grow like shrubs.
 Species are generally divided between those found on the subantarctic islands, those found on the Peninsula, those found elsewhere on the mainland, and those with disjointed distribution.
 The furthest south a lichen has been identified is 86°30'.
 Growth rates range from 1 cm every 100 years in the more favourable areas to 1 cm every 1000 years in the more inhospitable areas, and usually occurs when the lichen are protected from the elements with a thin layer of snow, which they can often absorb water vapour from.